Joseph L. Badaracco

 Joseph L. Badaracco is the John Shad Professor of Business Ethics at Harvard Business School.
 He has taught courses on business ethics, strategy, and management in the School's MBA and executive programs.

-Badaracco's current research focuses on the practical challenges facing responsible leaders in fluid, highly uncertain, intensely competitive environments.
+Badaracco's current research focuses on what counts as sound reflection for busy men and women who have serious responsibilities and face hard, practical problems.
 He has written several books on leadership, decision-making, and responsibility.
-These include Defining Moments: When Managers Must Choose between Right and Right, Leading Quietly: An Unorthodox Guide to Doing the Right Thing, and Questions of Character.
+These include Defining Moments: When Managers Must Choose between Right and Right, Leading Quietly: An Unorthodox Guide to Doing the Right Thing, Questions of Character, and The Good Struggle: Responsible Leadership in an Unforgiving World.
 These books have been translated into ten languages.

 Badaracco has three children and lives with his wife, Patricia O'Brien, in Brookline, Massachusetts.